 Aviation has come a long way since the first balloon flights more than 200 years ago.
 Enormous advances in chemistry and physics have made it possible for humans to develop technologies needed for flying and even living in space.
 Today, rotating teams of astronauts live and work inside the International Space Station (ISS), and have kept it running since 1998.

 Many challenges faced the designers of the ISS, and a lot of questions had to be answered before humans could safely live on the space station.
 Since there is no oxygen in space, a method for generating oxygen for the astronauts to breathe had to be developed.
 In this section, you will learn how a chemical reaction can be applied to produce oxygen in just the right quantities for human use on the ISS.
+Figure 20 The oxygen necessary for astronaut survival is produced via

 a chemical reaction on board the International Space Station.